btseytlin/euphe.github.io/_posts/2017-02-09-predicting-cs-go-match-winners-with-logistic-regression.markdown

 ## Scraping
 I needed retrospective data.
-I found a website that had an archive of csgo matches dating as far as 2012.
+I found a website that had an archive of CS:GO matches dating as far as 2012.
-19470 html pages containing info about a CSGO match.
+19470 html pages of CS:GO matches.

 It didn't take long to write a script to concurrently download the pages.
-Concurrency was a implemented using *asyncio* and *aiohttp*.
+Concurrency was implemented using *asyncio* and *aiohttp*.
 These things are lovely.

 > __Side note on web scraping and proxies__
+>
 >The first attempt to download that many pages got my IP banned from the site forever.
 I wrote a script to scrape free proxy lists from the internet and check proxies.
-Then funnelled requests through them.
-I looked up to this example: [Multithreaded web scraper with proxy and user agent switching](http://codereview.stackexchange.com/questions/107087/multithreaded-web-scraper-with-proxy-and-user-agent-switching).
+Then funnelled requests through proxies.
+Coding that utility I looked up to this example: [Multithreaded web scraper with proxy and user agent switching](http://codereview.stackexchange.com/questions/107087/multithreaded-web-scraper-with-proxy-and-user-agent-switching).
 The major difference is that I used *asyncio* for concurrency .
+>
 >Later I found out about [proxybroker](https://pypi.python.org/pypi/proxybroker/).
-If you need to make requests with proxies I advice you to use it.
+If you need to make requests with proxies I advice you to use it instead of writing your own.
 It's poorly doumented though so drop me an email if you need help.

 I made separate scripts to download the pages and to parse them.
-It seems intuitive to parse each page right after getting it's html and avoid saving 1.5 GB of html files in a folder.
+It seems intuitive to parse each page right after getting it's html without saving the page to disc.
 But consider this: what happens if you parse the pages, but later decide to change your parsing code?
-For example you could initially think that match maps were irrelevant, but later decide that you need that information.
+For example you could initially think that match maps were irrelevant, but later decide that you need them.
 If you didn't save the pages you would have to download everything again.
 If you have the pages saved you can simply alter the parsing code.

-To sum it up: when you need to scrape and parse make two scripts, one to scrape, one to parse.
+To sum it up: when you need to scrape and parse many pages first scrape all pages, then parse them.

 ## Parsing
 Each match page contained various info.
 I chose to extract the following:
-`date, match_id, team1, team2, team1_score, team2_score, map1, map1_score, map2, map2_score, map3, map3_score`.
+`date, match_id, team1, team2, team1_score, team2_score, map1, map1_score, map2, map2_score, map3, map3_score`

 `team1` and `team2` are team names.
 I had to preprocess all team names because they had a lot of garbage.
 Someone had to add a `'` character to their team name.
 I wonder why nobody thought of adding `;` in the middle of their team name, just to make my life hell.